thiyyakat/scaling-advisor/docs/motivation.md

 * In Gardener a fork of the upstream Cluster Autoscaler is maintained.
 This entails investing regular effort in doing the following:
   * Rebasing at every release of upstream CA. If breaking changes are introduced then it takes significant time to analyse the impact of the changes to MCM CloudProvider implementation.
   * To minimise the 2-actor problems between CA and MCM, core CA code has been adapted/changed/commented.
 With every rebase care needs to be taken to ensure that modified code continues to work.
-  * The overall size of the CA repository is over 200Mb which includes the code multiple cloud provider implementations that is not consumed in Gardener.
+  * The overall size of the CA repository is over 200Mb which includes the code from multiple cloud provider implementations that is not consumed in Gardener.
 As a consequence local setup and development is resource heavy and slow.

 ##### Diagnostic challenges

 * Pod triggered scaled up events emitted by the CA are inaccurate since all the pods that were involved in the scale-out evaluation were logged as part of this triggered-scale-up-event.
 This set of pods is not neccessarily the set of pods that caused the actual scale up.
 This makes diagnostics trickier and developers needs to be trained to ignore these logs and only look at the final scale-out plan.
 * CA does not emit logs at the right log-level for critical failure in scaling-out NodeGroups.
 This forces the operators to change the log level to DEBUG to get this information which in turn results in an overload of logs.

 ## Way forward